swaggerloaf/react-mvc-visual-studio-2017/README.md

 Uses vs 2017 release 15.3
 Uses React 16 rc 2 !

+# I'm using Visual Studio version 15.3.4, the latest updates
 # Install nodejs on your machine , I used latest stable
 # Install git on your machine, you'll need it to clone the git repository